awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ExpressionAttributeValues.md

 Expression attribute values are used with condition expressions, update expressions, and filter expressions\.

 **Note**
-For programming language\-specific code samples, see [Getting Started with DynamoDB](GettingStarted.md)\.
+For programming language\-specific code examples, see [Getting Started with DynamoDB SDK](GettingStarted.md)\.